ltfschoen/SwiftReactive/README.md

 * Xcode > Product > Run

+* Click blue button to create Labels 1 and 2

 * Click the green button to trigger an event action that changes an Observable property that has two-way binding defined with the Label 1 text.
 This is achieved using ```Observable<String>``` and ```.observe``` from ReactiveKit.
 Additionally Label 2 changes since it too has two-way binding with Label 1.
 This is achieved using ```bindTo``` from ReactiveKit.

 * Enter text into the Text Field to see it mirrored in Label 2 (when typing or deleting text) due to use of ```rText.bindTo``` from ReactiveKit.